kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 ## Specifying a structural schema

-CustomResources store structured data in custom fiels (alongside the built-in fields `apiVersion`, `kind` and `metadata`, which the API server validates implicitly).
+CustomResources store structured data in custom fields (alongside the built-in fields `apiVersion`, `kind` and `metadata`, which the API server validates implicitly).
 With [OpenAPI v3.0 validation](/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation) a schema can be specified, which is validated during creation and updates, compare below for details and limits of such a schema.

 With `apiextensions.k8s.io/v1` the definition of a structural schema is mandatory for CustomResourceDefinitions (in the beta version of CustomResourceDefinition, structural schemas were optional).